MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/home/ProjectOverviews.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Overview of Current Projects" subtitle = ""
+title = "Representative Academic Projects" subtitle = ""

 [design]